-This SEN policy and SEN information report will be reviewed by standards and pupils committee prior to full governors every year.
-It will also be updated if any changes to the information are made during the year.
+This SEN policy and SEN information report will be reviewed annually.
+It will also be updated if any changes to the information report are made during the year.

 7. Links with other policies and documents

 This policy links to our policies on: